Bashmurian revolts

-Bashmurian (Note: Also Bashmuric, Bashmurite, Bushmuric or Peshmurian.) revolts (Ⲡⲓⲧⲱⲟⲩⲛ Ⲙ̀ⲡⲓϣⲁⲙⲏⲣ; ثورة البشموريين) were a series of revolts by the Copts in the Bashmur region in the north of the Nile Delta against the Umayyad and Abbasid Caliphates in the eighth and ninth centuries.
-Exactly how many revolts there were cannot be determined, but the major military conflicts took place in 749, 767 and 831–832.
+The Bashmurian (Note: Also Bashmuric, Bashmurite, Bushmuric or Peshmurian.) revolts (Ⲡⲓⲧⲱⲟⲩⲛ Ⲙ̀ⲡⲓϣⲁⲙⲏⲣ; ثورة البشموريين) were a series of revolts by the Egyptian Copts in the Bashmur region in the north of the Nile Delta against the Umayyad Caliphate and Abbasid Caliphate in the eighth and ninth centuries.
+Exactly how many revolts took place cannot be determined, but the major military conflicts took place in 749, 767 and 831–832.

 The Bashmurian revolts are known from Coptic and Arabic sources.
 They did not become known in Europe until the early nineteenth century.

 Background

 The early years of Arab rule over the Copts were marked by relative peace but eventually gave way to significant subjugation and economic oppression.
-Both Coptic and Arabic sources attribute them to oppressive taxation and the unjust treatment of Christians by some Ummayad and Abbasid governors.
+Both Coptic and Arabic sources attribute them to oppressive taxation and the unjust treatment of Christians by some Umayyad and Abbasid governors.

 This was particularly evident during the reign of the caliph al-Walid I, under which the Copts faced harsher restrictions on their language and religious practices, and particularly with the enactment of a regressive poll tax and threats of the destruction of their churches.
 The Bashmurian revolts aimed to overthrow Arab rule and liberate Egypt from foreign oppression.
 While initially successful, these revolts ended disastrously for the Copts.
 The suppression of the Bashmurian revolts not only crushed the resistance, but destroyed Bashmur and resulted in many Copts sold into slavery, which made future organized rebellions impossible.